ATelichan/reserves/README.md

 To event → templates → event → create.html with no context
 -The request method in views.py is set to “POST,” and create.html declares “Success!” and returns user to login screen

-The remainder of this code operates according to a very similar flow of information as described above: once the URL structure is established, a particular “view” is called and a particular function is run that loads a form.
-Once a POST message is received (after checking for valid entries), an HTML file is loaded and entered data is pulled from the server database and added to a “context” variable.
-Depending on the model that is created – in this case “events” or “reservations” – and given all migrations have been made, whenever changes are made to the database a structure is created to handle the event and all properties within.
+The remainder of this code operates in a very similar flow of information as described above, the standard Django workflow.
+The URL that is sent to the browser is parsed by the urls.py files in order to call the appropriate views.py function.
+In the views.py function, data is gathered from the databases, parsed, and passed to the corresponding html template.
+The template renders HTML to the browser with the information that was passed from the views.py function.